is a chronic, severe, disabling brain disorder. It interferes with the way a person interprets reality. People with

 Antipsychotics also have side effects that may make it difficult to stick to a medication routine.
 Common side effects include: Slow and stiff movementsRestlessnessFacial ticsProtruding tongue

 atypical antipsychotics have fewer side effects and are better tolerated over long periods of time.
-However, these medications may cause weight gain, high blood sugar, and
+However, these medications may cause significant weight gain, high blood sugar, and

 can often occur with schizophrenia.
 They may be treated with: